 The Nature Explore Classroom at

-My name is Tonya Fisher and I am the director at Busy Bees Daycare.
+My name is Tonya Fisher and I am the director at Busy Bees Natural Learning Center.
 We are located in Central Pennsylvania and surrounded by some of the most beautiful nature in North America.
 I aspire to bring every bit of that nature into our backyard and share it with the children of our community.

 Over the past 15 years, I have built Busy Bees to be a place where children can learn through play both indoors and out.
 “What can be learned indoors can be learned outdoors”